GoHypernet/hypernet-protocol/digital-payments.md

 Gateways are participants in the Hypernet Protocol payment network.
 They are *third-party* service providers built on top of the Hypernet Protocol primitives.
 Gateways manage payment channels and processes payments on behalf of end-users and merchants while never having custody of funds (Gateways never know a user's private key).

-It is necessary for a gateway service provider to register their gateway connector code signature in the Hypernet Protocol
-[Gateway registry](/packages/contracts/contracts/identity/README.md#gateways) in order for the Hypernet Core infrastructure to allow their service to process payments.
+It is necessary for a gateway service provider to register their gateway connector code signature in the Hypernet Protocol [Gateway registry](/packages/contracts/contracts/identity/README.md#gateways) in order for the Hypernet Core infrastructure to allow their service to process payments.
+Registration requires locking in a significant amount of Hypertoken to the registry contract.
+This deposit will be forfeited in the scenario that the Hypernet DAO votes to remove them from participating in the payment network due.
+The service provider can chose to recover their deposit by burning their registration and exiting the payment network.

 ## Hypernet Core as a _Serverless_ Payment Infrastructure Protocol

 Most payment protocols require highly available centralized server infrastructure.
 For example, Visa processes credit card transactions via [mainframes](https://en.wikipedia.org/wiki/Mainframe_computer#Characteristics); Stripe processes payments in their cloud.

 _Hypernet Core_ is peer-to-peer and serverless - mostly.
-Right now (as of Q4 2021), two clients communicate with each other via a [NATS](https://nats.io/) messaging network, and payments are _routed_ (via the [Vector protocol](https://github.com/connext/vector)) via a _routing node_ to the end participant.
+Right now (as of Q4 2021), two clients (typically and end-user and a merchant) are directed by a gateway to communicate with each other via a [NATS](https://nats.io/) messaging network, and payments are _routed_ (via the [Vector protocol](https://github.com/connext/vector)) via a _routing node_ to the end participant.

 Though the routing node is an active participant in transfers, it has no knowledge of participant activity otherwise; it simply routes a payment from one person